Methodology

 x data not available

-Data may not be available for a number of reasons, including: where a local authority was unable to return a particular data item in the children's social work workforce census; changes to the data collected in the census; or because data is not available due to concerns regarding quality.
+Data may not be available for a number of reasons, including where a local authority was unable to return a particular data item in the CSWW census or because data was not available due to concerns regarding quality.

 Rounding